 2.1.
 "Range of retreaded tyres"

-means a range of retreaded tyres as quoted in paragraph 4.1.5.
+means a range of retreaded tyres as quoted in paragraphs 1. to 3. of appendix 1 to annex 1.

 2.2.
 "Retreader"

 means the person or body who is responsible to the Type Approval Authority (TAA) for all aspects of the type-approval under this Regulation and for ensuring the conformity of production.